 In order to set up push notifications, follow these steps:

-- In the manifest of your application, create a service by extending the FirebaseMessagingService.
+- Then, in the manifest of your application, create a service by extending the FirebaseMessagingService.

 - Create a notification channel for message delivery.
 You have the flexibility of selecting FCM’s default channel or creating a custom one.